 North Norfolk Coast Cycleway

 The North Norfolk Coast Cycleway is short enough to ride in a day, but long enough to be a challenge.
-It’s also pretty flat so it would make a great first long distance adventure.
+It’s also pretty flat so it would make a great first adventure if you’re looking for long distance cycle routes in the UK.

 Suitable for road bikes, it takes in some quiet lanes in some of the most beautiful areas to cycle in England.
 You’ll ride through fields and marshes, past castles (including Sandringham Castle!), villages and beaches, making it a great way to explore the region of Norfolk.